sleep-written/bleed-believer/dctos/commander/routing-commands.md

 <hr />

-## `FailedCommand` event
+### `FailedCommand` event

 This event is triggered after to execute the Command class and that class throws an error.
-Using the hierarchy of above, if the command called is `target-122.command.ts` and all routes have the `FailedCommand` event declared, the `Commander` instance will search the nearest event declared, in this order:
+Using the hierarchy of above, if the command called is `target-122.command.ts` and all routes have the `FailedCommand` event declared, the `Commander` instance will search the nearest event declared, and only execute the first result, in this order:
 - `level-12.routing.ts`
 - `level-1.routing.ts`
 - `app.routing.ts`